wildmichael/wildmichael.github.io/_posts/2020-04-12-software-engineering-practices-part1.md

 ### Maintenance Branches

-Quite often software was sold to include bug fixes but no new features during a cerain maintenane period.
+Quite often software is sold to include bug fixes but no new features during a certain maintenane period.
 My advice: Try to avoid this if you can.
 It introduces a huge amount of complexity for your software development processes that is hard to justify by the potential business benefits.
 However, probably you are not in a position to make this decision, so here we go.